fahad-ui/BANKING-Dataset/README.md

 # BANKING-Dataset
-In logistic regression we a are using Encoding techniques to check whether a Customer is Trusted  or Fraud to give a loan.
+We a are using Encoding techniques in logistic regression model for Banking dataset to analyze in order to find ways to look for future strategies in order to improve future marketing campaigns for the bank.
 We have used Data Visulaizations and Randomized Search to check which parameters can give a better accuracy.